sammybayar/IDEA_120/README.md

 ### Overview for Spring 2024

 Welcome to IDEA 120 for Spring 2024.
-This GitHub repository is the central location for all course content including lecture videos and readings.
+This GitHub repository is the central location for all course content including lectures, videos, and readings.

 The course [syllabus](/SYLLABUS.md) and [schedule](/SCHEDULE.md) will be updated regularly as the semester progresses.